a2270092394/BOLD-CSF/README.md

 The pipeline was developed for the study:

-**Measures of Brain Fluid Dynamics Associated with Persistence of Post-COVID-19 Brain Fog and Cognitive Impairment**
+**Surrogates of Brain Fluid Dynamics Associated with Persistence of Post-COVID-19 Brain Fog and Cognitive Impairment**

 The workflow combines DPABI preprocessing, subject-specific cortical mask generation, BOLD-CSF coupling calculation, and derivative-based validation analyses.